 ADAMVS was founded by Denise and Stephen Adams with the purchase of 76 acres on Howell Mountain in 2008.
-Prior to their purchase, this was the home of White Cottage Ranch Winery.
-While this is their first Napa Valley winery, Denise and Stephen are not new to the wine industry.
+While this is their first Napa Valley winery under their ownership, Denise and Stephen (died in March 2024) were not new to the wine industry.
 They have long been attracted to France; they were married in the Dordogne and honeymooned in Saint-Emilion – and their vacations invariably revolved around French wine regions.

-In 2003 they purchased an old chateau in Saint-Émilion (Château Fonplégade) that was badly in need of restoration at the time (it still showed damage from World War II).
+In 2003 they purchased an old chateau in Saint-Émilion (Château Fonplégade) that was badly in need of restoration at the time; it still showed damage from World War II.
 They renovated and revitalized the estate and today farm the vineyards biodynamically.
 And in 2007 they purchased the smaller Château L’Enclos in Pomerol.

-Stephen (died in March 2024) was originally from Minnesota; he had degrees from Yale (1959) and was a graduate of the Stanford School of Business (1962) and was an accomplished businessman with a long career spanning decades.
+Stephen was originally from Minnesota; he had degrees from Yale (1959) and was a graduate of the Stanford School of Business (1962) and was an accomplished businessman with a long career spanning decades.
 His business interests included advertising, publishing (Adams Publishing Group) and the outdoors, Adams Outdoors which includes Camping World and Good Sam Club among numerous other businesses.
 And he and Denise have been strong philanthropists of several universities.
 This includes a 100 million dollar donation to Yale University for the construction of the Adam’s Neurosciences Center at Yale New Haven Hospital; ground was broken on this center in 2022.
 In 2023, the Stephen and Denise Adams Center for Parkinson’s Disease Research was formed at Yale University.

 Denise has degrees from Kent State University and Connecticut University.
 She taught art for several years and later founded her own design company.
 She has overseen both their Château Fonplégade property and ADAMVS.